-- a) pay the use tax online through the SC Department of Revenue's Electronic Payment System at https://www3.dor.sc.gov/DOREPAY/.
-A username and password is required, but you can easily set up a new user account from the "Pay Online" screen. - b) report and remit the use tax on its sales and use tax return if the purchaser is a licensed South Carolina retailer.
+- a) pay the use tax online (dor.sc.gov) through the Department's ePay system by clicking on eServices. - b) report and remit the use tax on its sales and use tax return if the purchaser is a licensed South Carolina retailer.
 The use tax is reported on Line #2 ("Out-of-State Purchases Subject to Use Tax") of the Worksheet on the SC sales and use tax return (Forms ST-3, ST-388, and ST-403, plus local tax addendum ST-389).